davidgilbertson/react-recollect/README.md

 ### The `collect` function

-Wrap a React component in `collect` to have Recollect look after that component.
+Wrap a React component in `collect` to have Recollect update the component when the store changes.

 ```jsx
 import React from 'react';